-Point 1: Do the smell-and-touch test
+Face oil Checkpoint 1: Do the smell test

 So, make sure to feel the face oil on your own skin before purchase, and if it’s giving you a fast-absorbing and smooth sensation, check the ingredients list to see whether any of the mentioned ingredients were included for the sake of their illusory skincare effect (besides, these ingredients have less unsaponifiable and antioxidant nutrients compared to natural, plant-based oils).

-5. Cyclotetrasiloxane (D4)
+- Cyclotetrasiloxane (D4)

-6. Cyclopentasiloxane (D5)
+- Cyclopentasiloxane (D5)

-7. Cyclohexasiloxane (D6)
+- Cyclohexasiloxane (D6)

-Other concerning yet scentless ingredients such as artificial colours and -PEG surfactants can also be added to make the product look more appealing and stable.
+Other concerning yet scentless ingredients such as artificial colors and -PEG surfactants can also be added to make the product look more appealing and stable.
 However, these additives can be problematic, especially if you have sensitive skin.

 Action: Avoid face oils containing surface active agents such as PEG-40 Hydrogenated Castor Oil / PEG-60 Hydrogenated Castor Oil / PEG-6 Caprylic / Capric Glycerides.